-From his first marriage, Arthur's daughter Sigrid achieved Fick recognition as a tennis athlete. representing Sweden at the Stockholm Olympics in 1912 and winning silver in doubles.
+From his first marriage, Arthur's daughter Sigrid Fick achieved recognition as a tennis athlete, representing Sweden the at Stockholm Olympics in 1912 and winning silver in doubles.
 In 1918, Arthur married for the third time, and by 1922, the family had a new residence at Armfeltintie No. 10, designed by architect Walter Gabriel Jung.
-Jung's portfolio included the Art Nouveau-style Palace Cinema Kinopalatsi in Pohjoisesplanadi 39 (1911) and the classicist parish house on the corner of Annankatu and Bulevardi (1913).
+Jung's portfolio included the Art Nouveau-style Cinema Palace Kinopalatsi in Pohjoisesplanadi 39 (1911) and the classicist parish house on the corner of Annankatu and Bulevardi (1913).

-Villa Frenckell's three-storey façade at Armfeltintie No. 10 reflects а harmonious blend of Nordic Classicism and Italian Renaissance.
+Villa Frenckell's three-storey façade at Armfeltintie No. reflects 10 а harmonious blend of Nordic Classicism and Italian Renaissance.
 The interior, designed in National Romanticism by Finnish interior designer Nils Wasastjerna, is adorned with stained-glass windows and frescoes crafted by artist Bruno Tuukkanen.
 Tuukkanen's artistic contributions include various churches, murals in the Finnish Parliament building, and involvement in the design of the Finnish flag in 1918.
 Villa Frenckell's interior also features a Hanko granite fireplace, a mantelpiece adorned with tiles from Arabia, and German wood panels from St. Petersburg.